alexandra-zaharia/alexandra-zaharia.github.io/_posts/2021-02-26-autofocus-of-the-logitech-c920-webcam-in-linux.md

 ## Conclusion

 All in all it's not a bad webcam.
-I just wish the sensor was as powerful as the one in the Chinese webcam but without its stability (random disconnection) issue.
+I just wish the sensor was as powerful as the one in the Chinese webcam but without its stability (random disconnect) issue.

 <!-- links -->